EldonGabriel/eldongabriel.github.io/_posts/2026-05-23-samba-file-sharing-deployement.md

 - Validate the configuration files before restarting the services.
 - Restrict file-sharing traffic to the approved network segments.
-- Change management procedures should be used when modifying production configurations.
+- Use change management when modifying production configurations.

 **Framework Alignment**